ml-archive/bib/README.md

 TO DOs
 -----------

+* Support for passing in a device ID to allow for a list view specific to one device
 * Dashboard breakdown by status codes
 * Ability to query for specific events
 * Events collated by session, user, request
 * Fixed links to specific logs
 * Accordian UI doesn't deal with back very well maybe scrap the whole concept
 * Render request headers
 * Finish Test App test suite
 * Make sure pep8 compliant